james-ngo/my-spotify-sound/README.md

 # My Spotify Sound

-A website that to view most listened to Spotify artists and genres and recommendations based on those.
+A web application to view most listened to Spotify artists and genres and recommendations based on those.

 https://my-spotify-sound.herokuapp.com